 Shipping a Return is FREE for customers receiving an exchange or store credit.
 There are no return shipping charges for orders originally shipped to a destination within the contiguous United States that are to receive an exchange or store credit.
 Please note return shipments must also be shipped from the United States.
 Customers must retain their original packaging for all returns.

 Please note: Any changes to an item by the customer such as self stretching, self gallery wrapping or self fixing voids the return policy.**

-WH30 Promotion applies to paintings, frames, prints, mirrors, tiles, and framing services.
+SUN50 Offer: 50% Off applies to paintings, prints, ornaments and tiles only, and does not include frames and framing services.
+If you choose a painting and a frame the discount will only be applied to the painting.
 This offer cannot be applied to previous or pending purchases.
-It cannot be combined with any other offers and discounts and does not apply to the purchase of gift certificates, mirrors, doorbusters collection, custom size orders and special orders.
+It cannot be combined with any other offers and discounts and does not apply to the purchase of gift certificates, doorbusters, custom size orders and special orders.

 **If a painting is returned damaged and not in its original packaging (with protective corners and box) a fee will be issued against the credit due for the returned item.
 Not to exceed the full purchase price and no less than 1/2 the value of the item if item arrives in unsellable condition.

 Post-Impressionists were dissatisfied with the trivial subject matter and loss of structure in Impressionist painting.
 Seurat and his followers became Pointillists, systematically using tiny dots of color.
 Cezanne sought to restore a sense of order and structure by reducing objects to basic shapes while retaining the saturated colors of Impressionism.
 Van Gogh used vibrant color and thick impasto to convey his state of mind.
 Post-Impressionism was not a singular, unified movement.